Wishing you a belated Merry Christmas

 With all the angst in America, Christmas is an appropriate time to pause and be grateful for the presents we have received all year.
 Many presents you received you may not even know about.
-Here’s just a few of 2022’s gifts to humanity.
+Here are just a few of 2022’s gifts to humanity.

+If you are a Star Wars fan, you might remember when Luke Skywalker lost his hand in a lightsaber duel with Darth Vader and received a mechanical replacement hand.

 Perhaps you would like to go out or invite people over, but you are worried about all these darn viruses that seem to be everywhere.
 Living alone is not a life for anyone.
 Opteev’s ViraWarn product, introduced in 2022, lights up and warns when a virus is present in the room.